nmlgc/ReC98/README.md

   ----

 The most performant OS for building ReC98 is therefore a 32-bit Windows ≥Vista, where both the 32-bit and 16-bit build parts can run natively from a single shell.
-The build process should work reliably on pretty much every system though: Windows 98 SE (which you might use on actual PC-98 hardware) is the oldest one to be known to work, and modern 64-bit Windows and Linux of course work as well.
+The build process was tested and should work reliably on pretty much every system though – from modern 64-bit Windows and Linux, down to Windows 95, which you might use on actual PC-98 hardware.

 To build, simply run `build.bat` and follow any instructions.
 The final executables will be put into `bin\th0?`, using the same names as the originals.